mdegregori1/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+   1. Express allows you to make HTTP Requests
+   2. Express allows you to create middleware functions

 - [ ] Describe Middleware?

+Middleware is usually a function(s) that allows for communication between req(the user request) and res(the server response).
+These can be built into node (like server.use, for example), can be downloaded(like Helmet()), or can be completely custom.

 - [ ] Describe a Resource?

+An endpoint that contains/gives the user access to data, usually via an HTTP request.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return a status message, that can include either the event, or (if a put), an event + the body that was inputted.

 - [ ] How can we partition our application into sub-applications?

+We can do this by creating routes, and then creating a file for each specific route - almost like you would create a new component in react.

 ## Minimum Viable Product